yourealwaysbe/madgresso/README.md

 ### Interactive Mode

-Instead of writing a file and processing it, you can run madgresso interatively.
+Instead of writing a file and processing it, you can run madgresso interactively.
 In this case, you supply the month/year and comment on the command line, if the default values (current month/year, and '') are not sufficient.